nmondal/cowj/README.md

 # threading related stuff
 threading:
+  virtual: true # in case of JRE 21 it would use virtual green threads
   min: 4 # min no of threads
   max : 8 # max no of threads
   timeout: 30000 # which ms to give timeouts

 # async IO configuration
 async:
+   virtual: true # in case of JRE 21 it would use virtual green threads
    threads: 8 # for async io, if not specified, infinite in practice
    keep: 32 # keep only 32 task results , if not specified 1024 by default
    fail: _/scripts/js/async_task_failure_handler.js #  async task failure handler